Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Further comments and questions

 \subsection{Number of phase transitions}

-In our setting, the Theorem \ref{maintheorB} guarantees that the number maximum of phase transitions is two.
-However, every examples known of phase transitions for regular potentials occurs with respect to geometric potential $\phi := -\log |Df|$, in fact occurs a unique phase transition (see e.g. \cite{Lo93,PS92,BC21}).
+In our setting, Theorem \ref{maintheorB} guarantees that the maximum number of phase transitions is two.
+However, every example known of phase transitions for regular potentials occurs with respect to the geometric potential $\phi := -\log |Df|$.
+In fact, it has a unique phase transition (see e.g. \cite{Lo93,PS92,BC21}).
 Thus, we propose the following question: